Access More Boat Tests

 Design

-The Sea Ray SDX 250 OB design has married a flared topside to a v- hull - something we are seeing more and more of in bowriders and runabouts seeking more space on deck.
-And while Sea Ray has taken this concept to deckboat levels of space, what is unusual to see in a 25’ deckboat is such well-thought out flow through the social zones.
-The SDX 250 OB has all the social zones we’ve come to expect, but the intentional traffic flow pattern from the aft swim platform, through the cockpit, past the windshield walk-through to the spacious bow seating, is used not only to connect the zones, but to maximize each zone’s seating.
+The SDX 250 OB design has married a flared topside to a v-hull — something we are seeing more of in bowriders and runabouts seeking more space on deck.
+And while Sea Ray has taken this concept to deckboat levels of space, what is unusual to see in a 25’ (7.6 m) deckboat is such a well-thought-out flow through the social zones.
+The SDX 250 OB has all the social zones we’ve come to expect and the intentional traffic flow pattern from the aft swim platform through the cockpit to the spacious bow seating is used to connect the zones and maximize each zone’s seating.

-The Sea Ray SDX 250 OB is the smallest of the SDX deckboat series.
-Both the larger 27’ and 29’ models are available with Merc sterndrives or outboards, as is the 250.
-The outboard version of the 250 SDX provides more storage space aboard in the form of in-deck storage.
+The SDX 250 OB is the smallest of the SDX deckboat series.
+Both the larger 27’ (8.2 m) and 29’ (8.8 m) models are available with Merc sterndrives or outboards, as is the 250.
+The outboard version of the SDX 250 provides more storage space aboard in the form of in-deck storage.

 Construction